marmistrz/docker-openmpi/README.md

 # How to use
-First generate the SSH keys using `ssh-keygen` and put them into the `ssh` subdirectory.
+First generate the SSH keys using `ssh-keygen` (or reuse the ones from the previous installation) and put them into the `ssh` subdirectory.

 Then build the image
 ```